BLUE HORIZON 1261

-"After looking at my scribbled schematic, he didn't think it would work."
+"After looking at my scribbled schematic, he didn't think it would function."

-Merlin took off his flight jacket, leaving his torso dressed only in a light blue tee shirt.
-"It feels comfortable in here to me," he said.
+Merlin took off his flight jacket, leaving his torso in a light blue tee shirt.
+"It feels comfortable in here," he said.
 "How soon before you can heat up the rest of the ship?"

 Jerad put his hands in his pockets.
 "I opened up the valves to the upper decks about the time everyone was settling down to sleep.
 The upper levels will warm up faster than this cavernous deck, so the entire ship should have regulated climate conditions in a few hours."

 Merlin gave the raccoon a sincere smile.
 "Thanks for your extra efforts, Jerad," he said.
 "I'll put a write-up about it in your personnel file so it will be flagged when it comes time for an evaluation."